kpsuperplane/OnePlus-Sidebar-Script/README.md

 ======================

 This is a sidebar script for the OnePlus forum.
-Please view this thread for more: [THREAD LINK]
+Please view the thread by @sp99 or @kp1234 for more! :)